dannystaple/dannystaple.github.io/_posts/2008-12-23-crackers-and-cheese-christmas-snacking.md

 Varieties

 * The Cream Cracker – This is the iconic cracker for cheese.
 It is crisp, flaky, slightly buttery/creamy in taste.
 It is also palette cleansing – which between trying different cheeses is quite important.
-* The Rivita – I am not personally a fan of these.
+* The Rivita – I am not a fan of these.
 They are high-fibre large rectangular rye and mixed grain crackers.
-They are very dry.
+They are dry.
 They are also rumoured to be the most healthy of the crackers.
 * The Digestive – Although this is a sweet biscuit, it works fairly well with Cheddar.
 For real indulgence, butter it slightly, then put a slice of cheddar on it.
 The biscuit is fairly high fibre, being made with coarse wheat flour.
 The texture is almost that of oatmeal.
 * Crackerbread – this is a light yellow coloured puffed cracker – rectangular, lightly crispy, a little salted.
 These can be bought in wheat, wholegrain and multi grain varieties.
 * Cheese Thins AKA Ritz – thin, crispy quite salty and cheesy round crackers.
-* Water biscuits – These are thin, very crunch crackers.
+* Water biscuits – These are thin, crunchy crackers.
 Despite the name they feel a bit dry, this is because they do not have the butteriness of other crackers.
-* Butter puffs – Thick, very flaky round crackers with a buttery taste.
+* Butter puffs – Thick flaky round crackers with a buttery taste.
 * Hovis Crackers – these are similar to the digestive, but slightly less sweet.
 * Seeded or herbed crackers – good for some variety, there are salt and black pepper, chives, cumin, and sesame crackers, generally square and based on the cream cracker.